alamb624/capstone-shopping-list/README.md

  So that the chef is able have an accurate ammount of produce for the recipes

  As Christmas shopper
- I want to make quantified list of presents I still need to buy so that I do not miss anyone on my Christmad list
+ I want to make a quantified list of presents I still need to buy so that I do not miss anyone on my Christmas list

  ```